Cavs

 While Cleveland is facing a daunting task, Cavaliers owner Dan Gilbert reminded fans Sunday night that the franchise has been in this situation before.

-While he wasn’t specific about what series he was talking about, it’s safe to guess he was referencing when the Cavaliers lost three of the first four games against the Golden State Warriors in the 2016 NBA Finals before winning the series in seven.
+He wasn’t specific about what series he was talking about, but it’s safe to guess he was referencing when the Cavaliers lost three of the first four games against the Golden State Warriors in the 2016 NBA Finals before winning the series in seven.

 That 2015-16 Cavaliers squad remains the only team in NBA history to mount a successful comeback in the championship series after being in a 1-3 hole, and the play of forward LeBron James was instrumental to the historic resurgence.
 He put together an NBA Finals series for the ages, as he averaged 29.7 points, 11.3 rebounds, 8.9 assists, 2.6 steals and 2.3 blocks per game.